Cumulate & Variegate

 Example municipal council of Heilbronn:

-The municipal council consists of 40 municipal councillors; the size of the municipal council is determined by the number of inhabitants.
-Each voter therefore has a total of 40 votes available, which he can give to all candidates on the election lists.
+The local council is made up of 40 local councillors; The size of the local council is determined by the number of residents.
+Each voter therefore has a total of 40 votes available, which they can give to all candidates on the electoral lists.
 The voter can now take a list, vote for 30 candidates there and then add ten more candidates from other lists to this list.
-This gives him a total of 40 votes to be awarded.
-Alternatively, the voter takes, for example, four lists and then chooses ten candidates there, and has thus also cast his 40 votes.
+This brings him to a total of 40 votes to be awarded.
+Alternatively, the voter takes e.g. B. four lists and then elects ten candidates there, and has also awarded his 40 votes.

 Of course, I would be very happy if you gave me three of your 40 votes!